tsuki-lang/tsuki/spec.md

 Error handling is described in greater detail in [Results](#results).

-Sometimes, the type system isn't able to infer the correct type for an atom; in this case, the type can be specified explicitly, before the atom itself.
+Sometimes, the type system isn't able to infer the correct type for an atom; in this case, the type can be specified explicitly, by using `as`.
 ```
-val err = Error:eaccess
+val err = :eaccess as Error
 assert(err is Error)
 ```